|

 awareness of the Death Journeyer's situation means

-that the Death Midwife can support the family
+that the pan-death guide can support the family

 throughout the pan-death process, without the